 Are they up to date with their whooping cough vaccination?

-THE PRICE OF NEWBORN PHOTOGRAPHY – HOW MUCH IS THIS MEMORY WORTH TO YOU
+THE PRICE OF A NEWBORN PHOTOGRAPHER – HOW MUCH IS THIS MEMORY WORTH TO YOU

 “So how much is it going to cost me?!”
 I hear you ask!
 Ever heard of the saying “you get what you pay for”?
 Choosing and trusting the right photographer is no different.
 Whilst price will be a factor, it shouldn’t be the first OR final thing to consider when making such an important decision.